eclipse-openxilenv/openxilenv/Samples/Automation/Python/OpenXilEnv/README.md

 ## Build and installation
+The following PIP packages are mandatory.
+So, make sure to install them:
+- `setuptools`
+- `wheel`

 ### Build the package
 To build the package, navigate to the directory containing the `setup.py` file and run the following command: